Bjørn Paulsen: SønderjyskE

 Paulsen made his debut for SønderjyskE in the Superliga during the 2009–10 season, coming on as a late sub in a 1–3 away loss against Nordsjælland on 25 April 2010 at age 19.

-In 2010–11, Paulsen played 21 games.
-His first start for SønderjyskE came on 14 August 2010, home at Haderslev Football Stadium, in a 1–3 loss against Odense.
+Paulsen's first start for SønderjyskE came on 14 August 2010 in a 1–3 loss to Odense at home.
 A week later, in a 2–0 win against Horsens, Paulsen provided his first assist in the Danish top tier.
+In total, he made 21 league appearances throughout the 2010–11 season.

-The following campaign, in 2011–12, Paulsen played 19 games under the reign of new manager Lars Søndergaard.
+The following season, Paulsen played 19 games under new manager Lars Søndergaard.
 He provided three assists during the season and scored his first Superliga goal in a fixture against Aalborg on 23 May 2012, in the 75th minute as SønderjyskE won 5–0.

-In 2012–13, Paulsen established himself as an important first team player for SønderjyskE.
-He appeared in 31 games, scoring three goals.
+In the 2012–13, Paulsen established himself as a mainstay at SønderjyskE, appearing in 31 league games and scoring three goals.
+On 24 October 2012, starting at striker in a 4–0 win over lower-league side FC Hjørring (now Vendsyssel FF) in the Danish Cup, he scored his first career hat-trick.

-During the upcoming two seasons, Paulsen developed his play dramatically and progressed to become a highly rated defender and midfielder in the Superliga.
-He was also assigned the role as vice captain at SønderjyskE.
+The next two seasons saw Paulsen developed his play dramatically and progressed to become a highly-regarded player in the Superliga.
+He was also made vice-captain at SønderjyskE.
 The club finished 10th in the table, just above the relegation zone, in both 2013–14 and 2014–15.
 Paulsen played 32 games and scored four goals in both of the separate campaigns.

 Ahead of the 2015–16 season, Jakob Michelsen was appointed as the new manager of SønderjyskE.
 Paulsen played an integral part during his first months at the club, appearing in the seven first fixtures of the campaign.